mentalisttraceur/python-compose/README.rst

 * retain correct signature introspection,
 * allow introspection of the composed callables,
 * can be type-checked,
+* can still be weakly referenced and have attributes,
-* merge when nested, and
+* will merge when nested, and
 * can be pickled (if all composed callables can be pickled).

 This `compose` also fails fast with a ``TypeError`` if any